masonasons/AudioCapture/README.md

 4. **Monitor Progress**: View all active recordings in the "Active Recordings" list
 5. **Stop Individual Recordings**: Select a recording and click "Stop Capture"
 6. **Stop All**: Click "Stop All" to end all active recordings at once

+### Pause and Resume Recording

+When multiple recordings are active, you can pause and resume them all at once:
+1. **Pause All**: Pauses all active recordings - audio is not captured while paused
+2. **Resume All**: Resumes all paused recordings from where they left off
+3. Buttons intelligently enable/disable based on the current pause state
+4. Individual recordings cannot be paused - only all recordings together

 #### Recording Mode Examples
 - **Separate files**: Recording Discord, Spotify, and Chrome creates three files: